juni-b-queer/bsky-shock-bot/README.md

 This bot is just an example and template for using the openshock integration

-For openshock diy setup, see the docs in the bsky-event-handlers repo
+For openshock diy setup, see the docs in the [bsky-event-handlers repo](https://github.com/juni-b-queer/bsky-event-handlers/blob/beta/src/integrations/openshock/examples/OpenShockDIYGuide.md)

 ## Bot setup
 ***The bot is a work in progress*** \
-There are only two built in handlers, but you can add more!
+There are five built in handlers, but you can add more!

 ### Build and configure locally